 Special Educational Needs

-Working with young people with a diagnosis of autism & their families
+Working with young people with a diagnosis of autism, their families, & their schools

 I have practised as an integrative holistic therapist and movement specialist for over 20 years in schools, therapy centres and special needs establishments.
 My background includes anatomy and physiology training, neuroscience, psychoeducation and biomechanics.

 I am passionate about offering my expertise and experience to add value and additional support and leaning to the amazing work that special needs establishments do on a daily basis.

 What I offer is unique, as I have developed my teaching (whether it be with children/teens or with adults) in a way that incorporates many skills and trainings to form my own distinct style that is flexible and constantly being adapted in consultation with my client’s needs.
 My sessions therefore, will be completely tailored on a moment’s basis to best support each individual and their specific needs.

 Somatic Education is similar to Physiotherapy as this is a muscular re-education programme that works directly on the brain to muscle link, and serves to relieve muscular tension and trauma in the body (children and parents with learning challenges can offer suffer high levels of anxiety).
 This practice helps to regulate the nervous system by offering a simple way that can empower those who suffer with anxiety, digestive issues and sleep problems.